ESL Questions About Prairie Dogs

 5. Have you ever seen a prairie dog before?
 Write about your experience.

-See also ESL Questions About Animal Cruelty
+See also ESL Questions About Armadillos

 Intermediate ESL Writing Questions about prairie dogs